lehaSVV2009/css-training/README.md

 ## Keyframes

-Allow to create your own animations
+When transition and transform are not enough keyframes can help.
+They allow to create your own animations.

 ```
 @keyframes animationName {